aminography/RedirectGlide/README.md

 Sometimes the images you want to show with `Glide` have indirect link and you should redirect the `URL` to reach real direct link. **RedirectGlide** is an extension over [Glide-OkHttp3-Integration][2] which adds the redirection functionality to `Glide`.

+It's implemented for Glide-v4.

+Default maximum redirection count is 5

 Download
 --------